-- 1. Assignment by the City Commission of Residential Units from the City's Residential Unit Pool to accommodate the proposal. - 2.
+- 1. Assignment of 294 Units from the City's Residential Unit Pool (Maximum of 73 units from flex or reserve pool). - 2.
 The project shall be designed and constructed to comply with Section 32-787(k) and obtain a Green Building certification from a recognized environmental agency. - 3.
-Payment of applicable water, sewer and transportation fees prior to the issuance of the building permit for the development.

-- 4. The parking garage spaces shall be utilized solely as parking and not converted to any other use. - 5.
-The applicant will be required to pay towards upgrades to the affected lift stations in the amount of \$2,164,586.00 - 6.
-Complete Street Improvements to SE 5th Avenue by reconstructing SE 5 Avenue from Hallandale Beach Boulevard to the end of the Property to include: milling and resurfacing, new sidewalks on both side of the street, new curbing, drainage, new swales, and street trees as specified by the City Engineer. - 7.
+Payment of applicable water, sewer and transportation fees prior to the issuance of the building permit for the development. - 4.
+The parking garage spaces shall be utilized solely as parking and not converted to any other use. - 5.
+The applicant will be required to pay towards upgrades to the affected lift stations, the cost estimated at \$1,817,199.00, prior to the issuance of the building permit for the development. - 6.
+Complete Street Improvements to SE 5th Avenue by reconstructing SE 5 Avenue from Hallandale Beach Boulevard to the end of the Property to include: milling and resurfacing, new sidewalks on both side of the street, new curbing, drainage, new swales, on-street parking as feasible, and street trees as specified by the City Engineer. - 7.
 Roof-mounted equipment shall be screened from view, engineered and screened to reduce noise from the equipment. - 8.
-Dedicate 5 feet along the west property line along SE 5th Avenue for public right-of-way. - 9.
-No required tree shall be less than 15 feet in overall height and three inch caliper. - 10.
-Developer shall provide a construction staging plan prior to the issuance of the building permit. - 11.
+Dedicate 5 feet along the west property line along SE 5th Avenue for public right-ofway. - 9.
+The Developer shall provide a 6 feet x 20 feet bus shelter easement at a location acceptable to Broward County Transit. - 10.
+No required tree shall be less than 15 feet in overall height and three inch caliper. - 11.
+Developer shall provide a construction staging plan prior to the issuance of the building permit. - 12.
 Inclusion of the TDM mitigation measures, as identified by the traffic and parking studies, in the development agreement.
-These measures include: - a) Install a bus passenger shelter, at developer's expense, at the existing bus stop location at the northeast corner of the project site on Federal Highway. - b) Applicant will include a transportation insert for the move-in packet for all new residence.
-The insert will include information on transit service, schedule and fares, including the local Hallandale Beach community bus service. - c) Applicant will offer a 50% subsidy to purchase Miami-Dade Transit or Broward County Transit monthly bus passes for new residents (one per household) for one year at the developer's expense. - d) Developer will provide secured bicycle parking in the garage for residents above the code minimum. - e) The applicant will maintain an available supply of local maps and transit schedule for residents at the developer's expense. - f) Inclusion of the required and proposed bicycle parking in the parking study, and provision of plans demonstrating the proposed location of bicycle parking at each level. - 12.
+These measures include: - a) Relocate the existing bus stop location on Federal Highway to a location acceptable to Broward County Transit at the project site and install a bus passenger shelter, at the developer's expense.

+- b) Applicant will include a transportation insert for the move-in packet for all new residence.
+The insert will include information on transit service, schedule and fares, including the local Hallandale Beach community bus service. - c) Applicant will offer a 50% subsidy to purchase Miami-Dade Transit or Broward County Transit monthly bus passes for new residents (one per household) for one year at the developer's expense. - d) Developer will provide secured bicycle parking in the garage for residents above the code minimum. - e) The applicant will maintain an available supply of local maps and transit schedule for residents at the developer's expense. - f) Inclusion of the required and proposed bicycle parking in the parking study, and provision of plans demonstrating the proposed location of bicycle parking at each level. - 13.
 The Developer shall provide a revised traffic analysis (TIA) and full appendices for review and acceptance by the City's traffic Consultant prior to execution of the Development Agreement for the Project.
-The City shall reserve the right to submit further comments once the complete revised TIA report is submitted and reviewed.
+The City shall reserve the right to submit further comments once the supplemental information requested by KIA is submitted and reviewed.